phanhuutoan/udacity-devops-capstone/README.md

 # Create secret using kubectl name DB_PASSWORD
 kubectl create secret generic database-credential --from-literal DB_PASSWORD=abc
 ```
+ => You need to update your kubeconfig file using this instruction in order to connect EKS cluster: `aws eks update-kubeconfig --region region-code --name my-cluster`
  2. Install rds using this instruction: https://aws-controllers-k8s.github.io/community/docs/tutorials/rds-example/ (Sometimes **ACK** is not stable so instead of using ACK you still can create it manually and push DB credential to Configmap named **rds-configmap**)

  3. By this way, we are able to create RDS via k8s cluster (EKS).